aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 * Closing connection 0
 curl: (56) Recv failure: Connection reset by peer
 ```

+Note that the resolved IP address should match the cluster IP of the `frontend` service inspected earlier.

 Exit out of the container shell session.